MinsuJeong95/OWKD/README.md

    <https://drive.google.com/file/d/1BQ2spGZnMLj6RqvY2t5-dhG_o41bE810/view?usp=drive_link>

-If you need pre-trained models of WSE-Net, you can download it via the link above.
+If you need pre-trained models of lightest WSE-Net, you can download it via the link above.

 -----------------------------------------------------------------------------------------------------------------------------